 With your application filed and your PDUFA date set, the FDA’s team of experts gets to work.
 During this phase, reviewers from various disciplines—including clinicians, chemists, and statisticians—conduct a thorough scientific evaluation of your submission.
 They will meticulously analyze all the data you’ve provided to assess the drug’s safety and efficacy for its intended use.
 The review team will also inspect the manufacturing facilities where the drug will be produced to ensure they meet quality standards.
 This comprehensive review is designed to confirm that the product’s benefits outweigh its risks before it can be made available to patients.

-Phase 4: Receive the FDA’s Decision
+Step 4: Receiving the FDA’s Final Decision

 As the PDUFA goal date approaches, the review team finalizes its assessment and prepares to issue a decision.
 By this deadline, you will receive one of two outcomes.
 The first is an approval letter, which means your product can be legally marketed in the United States.
 The second is a Complete Response Letter (CRL).
 A CRL is not an outright rejection; instead, it details the specific deficiencies in your application that prevent the FDA from granting approval.
 It outlines the additional information or studies needed to address the agency’s concerns, giving you a clear path forward to resubmit your application.